-All businesses, no matter what size, should ‘think brand’.
+Your enterprise should ‘think brand’ and you should have a brand strategy.
 Here is a Mind Map (click to expand) which shows the key elements of branding.
 Scroll down to see a checklist, which explains what the branches mean.

 Successful brands are built on strong values

 If you are creating a brand, it will be built on your values.

 Write a list of your values and include them within your marketing plan.

 Position your brand

 Every brand is positioned in its marketplace in relation to its competitors.

 Successful brands are underpinned by a central idea.
 What is the big idea which drives your brand?
 (If there is any difficulty in responding to this question – call me).